Anstruther Brewery

 The advertisements indicate that the brewery was a substantial concern with an "excellent dwelling house of three stories … brew house, malt barn, kiln, granary, cellars, close and pertinents" being offered together with "the whole machinery and fixtures within the premises, including the malt mill and steep, copper, boiler, mash tun, two fermenting tuns, two coolers and a water cistern" as well as the "water which is collected in that field to the north of the churchyard of Anstruther Easter".

-The brewery remained unsold until 1839, when it was bought by John Russell, who established the partnership of John Russell & Co.
-John’s son William Russell ran the brewery from 1852 until 1858 when it was offered to let.
+The brewery appears to have been briefly tenanted by Taylor & Co but was eventually bought by John Russell in 1839, who established the partnership of John Russell & Co.
+John’s son William Russell ran the brewery from 1852 until 1858, when it was offered to let.

 The brewery was then acquired for £1,150 by James Key, who owned the Crail Brewery.
-James put his eldest son, John Melville Key, in charge of the Anstruther Brewery and established the partnership of James Key & Son.
+James put his eldest son, John Melville Key, in charge of the Anstruther Brewery.
 When John died in 1874, management of the brewery passed to his brother William.
+William inherited the brewery in 1886 when James died, and he then traded on his own account.
 Brewing ceased in 1905 when William sold the company’s aerated water interests to the Anstruther Aerated Water Company and put the brewery up for sale.
+Part of the complex was then leased by Bonthrone & Son as a cooperage and barrel store.

 Map of 1893 showing the layout of the Anstruther Brewery